-According to the Texas Secretary of State website, you are eligible to vote by mail if:
+According to the Texas Secretary of State (the person in charge of our elections), you are eligible to vote by mail if you are:

 - 65 years or older